EMHASS Development

 .venv\Scripts\activate.bat

+This installs dependencies and creates a .venv virtualenv in the working directory.
 An IDE like VSCode should automatically catch that a new virtual env was created.

 Set paths with environment variables: